janeslagle/Reinforcement-Learning-138/FinalProject/README.md

 ## Getting Started

-(1) To get started, download the code package
+(1) To get started, download and unzip the code package [input whatever we name our final zip file here]

 (2) Access the project folder via your terminal